JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Homework

-Four short homework assignments, of 3-15 questions each, will be assigned weekly, and are due on Monday the following week, before our discussion starts (19:00 UTC).
-Jupyter notebook templates for each will be provided.
-Since we'll review the homework answers at the beginning of each week, late work cannot be accepted.
-There will be no homework due on the Monday of the last week, to give you more time to work on your final projects.
+Four short homework assignments, of 3-15 questions each, will be assigned, and are due the following week, before our discussion starts.
+Jupyter notebook templates for each will be provided. **Since we'll review the homework answers at the beginning of each week, late work cannot be accepted**.
+Please submit homework assignments on CourseWorks.
+If you're auditing the course, or not yet in the course roster yet, just email me your homework notebook.

-Submit homework to me at my email address, jonathan.reeve@columbia.edu.
+Feel free to consult with others, on Zulip, for hints or directions for homework problems.
+Just don't share any answers, and make sure that your work is ultimately your own.

 ### Final Project

 The final project should be a literary argument, presented in the form of a short academic paper, created from the application of one or more of the text analysis techniques we have learned toward the analysis of a text or corpus of your choosing.
 Should you choose to work with a text or corpus other than the ones we've discussed in class, please clear it with me beforehand.
 Your paper should be a single Jupyter notebook, including prose in Markdown, code in Python, in-text citations, and a bibliography.
 A template will be provided.
-The length, not including the code, should be about 1500 words.
+The length, not including the code, should be about 2,000 to 3,000 words (I provide [a script you can use to count your words](https://github.com/JonathanReeve/course-computational-literary-analysis/blob/master/Resources/wordcount.py)).
 You're allowed a maximum of three figures, so produce plots selectively.
-A word count function will be provided in the Jupyter notebook template.

 During the final week of class, we'll have final project presentations.
-Your paper isn't required to be complete by then, but you'll be expected to speak about your project for about 5-7 minutes.
+Your paper isn't required to be complete by then, but you'll be expected to speak about your project for 4 minutes.
 Consider it a conference presentation.

 Final papers will be evaluated according to the: